vireakyuth-ren/Introduction-to-Robotics/Mini Project/README.md

-Final Project – Autonomous Line-Following Robot with Obstacle Avoidance
+Mini Project – Autonomous Line-Following Robot

 **Overview**

-This is the final project for the Introduction to Robotics course: a four-wheeled differential-drive robot that autonomously follows a black line marked on the floor from the starting point to the ending point with multiple turns in the track to test the robot's capabilities.
+This is the mini project for the Introduction to Robotics course: a four-wheeled differential-drive robot that autonomously follows a black line marked on the floor from the starting point to the ending point with multiple turns in the track to test the robot's capabilities.

 **How It Works**